TickLabVN/simple-csv-query-tool/timelines/week2.md

 - Retrieve personnel data from a file named personnel.csv
-- Extract specific attributes: IDs, first names, last names, and emails From computer point of view, important information include:
+- Extract specific attributes: IDs, first names, last names, and emails

 From the computer's perspective, the pertinent details consist of: